onewland/fuzzy-rotary-phone/README.md

 configuration.

 ## Usage as Slack user
-/ttt help display this message
+/ttt display in-game help message

-/ttt challenge [player name] -- challenges [player name] to a game /ttt accept -- accept a challenge issued by another player /ttt board -- see current board, whose turn it is
+/ttt challenge [player name] -- challenges [player name] to a game

+/ttt accept -- accept a challenge issued by another player

+/ttt board -- see current board, whose turn it is

 /ttt move [1-9] -- place your marker in squares 1 through 9, going
    left to right and top to bottom
    `1 | 2 | 3`